dash-baijayanti/movie-api/README.md

 2. Navigate to the project directory: cd movies-api
 3. Install dependencies: npm install
 4. Start the server: npm start

+### Prerequisites

+1. Node.js
+2. MongoDB Atlas account or a local MongoDB instance
+3. Heroku account for hosting
+4. Render.
+Check out these step-by-step instructions on switching from Heroku to Render to host your API (on the CareerFoundry Forum).
+5. Vercel.
+Check out these step-by-step instructions on how to deploy your Node project on Vercel.

 ### API Endpoints